KevinGimbel/lab.kevingimbel.me/_posts/2017-02-11-coding-night-x-code-door.md

 </div>
 ```

 Don't be scared if this seems overwhelming - it is!
 We will work through this together, if you have any questions ask me.
+You can also read the [Liquid Documentation on GitHub](https://github.com/Shopify/liquid/wiki/Liquid-for-Designers).

 ### Get the example Jekyll project